Building fire resilience using recycled water in Riba-Roja de Túria, Spain

 Challenges

 The municipality of Riba-Roja de Túria is subject to the growing risk of forest fires.
 These events are extremely exacerbated by different factors, such as climate change, agriculture abandonment, and insufficient forest management.
-Consequences are not only related to natural resources (loss of biodiversity, soil degradation) but also include risks for residents’ lifes, damages to city infrastructures, and decrease in air quality, and have a negative overall effect on the local economy (e.g. tourism).
+Consequences are not only related to natural resources (loss of biodiversity, soil degradation) but also include risks for residents’ life, damages to city infrastructures, and decrease in air quality, and have a negative overall effect on the local economy (e.g. tourism).
 In the period 2000-2016, the municipality suffered 40 forest fires, which are becoming increasingly destructive due to the rapid urban development in the area.
+Updated information on wildfires in the Valencian community can be consulted in the Web-GIS (visor de cartografía) set up by Generalitat Valenciana.
 In addition, climate change is increasingly affecting the availability of water resources, which are vital in the prevention and mitigation of forest fires.
-Historically (1984-2013) and currently (2015 reference period), the region is affected by an annual reduction in precipitation rate of 5.5%; projections indicate a drastic decrease of annual rainfall during the century between -22.3 and -35.0% (corresponding to a reduction of 103 and 162 mm) depending on the selected time frame (short term or long term) and climate scenario.
-A significant increase in the annual number of days without rain is also projected, reaching more than 30 days at the end of the century, thus implying more persistent and severe drought events.

 The main objective is to increase fire resilience in the area of Túria Natural Park, by applying sustainable water management principles.
 More than 35 hectares of “strategic nature” (i.e. green firebreaks and plant species with characteristics allowing to reduce fire risk) are planned to be managed in order to prevent fires at the urban-rural interface, protecting natural areas, biodiversity, agricultural land and the potentially affected population.
 The use of recycled water for fire extinction will also help in preserving water resources, in a future looking perspective.
 In addition, it is recognized that the protection against fires at the interface with urban areas (Wildland Urban Interface, WUI) is not only a fire-fighters’ responsibility.
 Both decision-makers and practitioners, working at the WUI, must learn to use integrated fire resilient strategies, such as implementing irrigation solutions and considering a sustainable water cycle, adjusting the water demand to the actual water availability.
 Therefore, raising awareness of the public in fire prevention and self-defence is another objective to be pursued.